 We have been looking at how and why trust is built, maintained and lost and the importance of trust in building ecosystems and in data transactions.
 We are examining the range of data access models in use and whether new models, like ‘data trusts’ could be used in the context of increasing data access while protecting trust.
 We have been performing user research with data holders in a number of sectors to increase our understanding of how they decide to increase access and the barriers they face.

-This R&D project will focus on business and organisational models that create safe and equitable markets and explore different options within selected sectors.
-It will produce knowledge products aimed at both the private and public sectors to help increase use of data across multiple organisations.
+This R&D project focuses on business and organisational models that create safe and equitable markets and explore different options within selected sectors.
+It aims to produce knowledge products aimed at the private and public sectors to help increase use of data across multiple organisations.